 The Fire Department recognizes there are times when it is difficult, if not impossible, to comply with the letter of the code.
 When it has been determined that there are practical difficulties in carrying out the provisions of the current code, the Appeals process is the method used to allow a possible deviation from the requirements.
-The Phoenix Fire Prevention Code, Section 104.6.4, allows the Fire Department to grant such appeals.
+The Phoenix Fire Prevention Code, Chapter 1 allows the Fire Department to grant such appeals.

-- Letter explaining the purpose of appeal and proposed solution.
+- Letter explaining the purpose of appeal and proposed solution

 - $250 Payment (cash, credit, or check made payable to City of Phoenix)

 - Appellant and Building Owner signature.